aiidalab/aiidalab-launch/README.md

 aiidalab@materialscloud.org

-## Maintainers:
+## For maintainers

-To create a new release, clone the repository, and then execute `bumpver update`.
+To create a new release, clone the repository, and then execute `bumpver update`, this will:

+  1. Create a tagged release with bumped version and push it to the repository.
+  2. Trigger a GitHub actions workflow that creates a GitHub release and publishes it on PyPI.

+Additional notes:

+  - Use the `--dry` option to preview the release change.
-The release tag (a, b, rc) is determined from the last tag, use the `--tag` option to switch the release tag.
+  - The release tag (e.g. a/b/rc) is determined from the last release.
+    Use the `--tag` option to switch the release tag.

 ## MIT License